RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 		end
 	```

 + If you test your code, you'll now see that you get a response when you answer 'yes' or 'no'.
-Your chatbot should reply with "That's great to hear!" when you answer 'yes', but will reply with "Oh no!" if you type anything other than yes (`else` {.blockorange} means 'otherwise').
+Your chatbot should reply with "That's great to hear!" when you answer 'yes', but will reply with "Oh no!" if you type anything other than yes (`else` {.blockcontrol} means 'otherwise').

 	![screenshot](chatbot-else.png)

-+ You can put any code inside an `if` {.blockorange} or `else` {.blockorange} block, not just code to make your chatbot speak.
++ You can put any code inside an `if` {.blockcontrol} or `else` {.blockcontrol} block, not just code to make your chatbot speak.
 For example, you can change the chatbot's costume to match the response.

 	If you have a look at your chatbot's costumes, you may see that there is more than one.
 (If not, you can always add more yourself!)